wuboy0307/go-gpdb/gpdb/README.md

 # Introduction

-This repo helps to download, install, remove and manage the software of GPDB / GPCC, either as single node installation or multi node installation.
+Gpdb CLI helps to download, install, remove and manage the software of GPDB / GPCC, either as single node installation or multi node installation.

 # Prerequisite

-+ You will need to first provision the vagrant VM, please follow the instruction as described on the datalab documentation to provision a vagrant VM.
++ You will need to first provision the vagrant VM, please follow the instruction as described on the [datalab documentation](https://github.com/pivotal-gss/go-gpdb/tree/master/datalab#create) to provision a vagrant VM.
-+ Make sure you are connected to internet to download the products and install packages on the provisioned VM's.
++ Make sure your provisioned can access the internet.

 # Usage